marklogic/flux/docs/import/import-files/regular-files.md

 To import each entry in a ZIP file as a separate document, include the `--compression` option with a value of `ZIP`.
 Each document will have an initial URI based on both the absolute path of the ZIP file and the name of the ZIP entry.
-You can also use the `--documentType` option as described above to force a document type for any entry that has a file extension not recognized by MarkLogic.
+You can also use the `--document-type` option as described above to force a document type for any entry that has a file extension not recognized by MarkLogic.